 Women with endometriosis have increased risk of infertility due to inflammation caused by endometrial implants that can damage sperm or egg, or interfere with their movement through the fallopian tube and uterus.
 The fallopian tube can end up being blocked from adhesions caused by the endometriosis.
 Women with chronic pelvic pain and infertility may be candidates for surgery for diagnosis and treatment of endometriosis.

-If you feel you might be showing symptoms of endometriosis or would like to know more about endometriosis treatment, schedule an appointment with Women’s Care Florida today.
+If you feel you might be showing symptoms of endometriosis or would like to know more about endometriosis treatment, schedule an appointment with Women’s Care today.